uniVocity/univocity-api/README.md

 	- support event-driven data updates in the API

-	- API support for additional data store types (planned: XML, XBRL - we may introduce this on 1.1)
+	- API support for additional data store types (planned: XML, XBRL - we may introduce this in 1.1)

 Version 1.3 (August, 2015)